Swissquote vs City Index, Who's Better?

 City Index and Swissquote Mobile App Comparison

-It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.
+As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.

 We rate overall the user-friendliness of the apps as better than average.